Bacalar Lagoon Mexico: The Complete Travel Guide

 You can also rent a kayak and have lunch in the restaurant.

-Now, fast forward 5 years, they have become so popular that they raised the price and you pay for every extra, including lockers and kayaks, chairs and sun beds.
+Now, fast forward 5 years, they have become so popular that they raised the price, and you pay for every extra, including lockers, kayaks, chairs, and sun beds.

-You can read my guide on Los Rapidos in Bacalar to learn more in detail, and also read about the controversy that has been raised and also why I would suggest choosing another spot, instead.
+You can read my guide onย Los Rapidos in Bacalarย to learn more in detail, and also read about the controversy that has been raised, and why I would suggest choosing another spot instead.

 7. Visit Cenote Azul Bacalar

-Bacalar Cenote Azul, not to be confused with the Cenote Azul on the Riviera Maya, it’s one of the best places to visit in Bacalar that you should not miss.
+Bacalar Cenote Azul, not to be confused with the Cenote Azul on the Riviera Maya, is one of the best places to visit in Bacalar that you should not miss.

 It looks like a lake, surrounded by thick vegetation.
-Differently, from the other cenotes, the water is very dark due to its depth.
+Unlike the otherย cenotes, the water is very dark due to its depth.

-You can also rent lifejackets for 50 Mxn, it’s not mandatory but recommended, especially if you cannot swim well.
+You can also rent lifejackets for 50 Mxn; it’s not mandatory but recommended, especially if you’re not a strong swimmer.

-Also, you can rent a kayak for 150 MXN per hour, in which case the life jacket is included.
+Additionally, you can rent a kayak for 150 MXN per hour, which includes a life jacket.

-Keep in mind that there are no lockers, so probably a dry bag will help you keep your staff safe and dry while you are swimming.
+Keep in mind that there are no lockers, so probably a dry bag will help you keep your stuff safe and dry while you are swimming.

 Along the banks of the cenote, you will find places to sit below the fronds of the trees, where you can rest after a good swim and enjoy the spectacular views.